BMM9.p16.r7.c1 KuppratApp T739a&b MHD.SMB.1&2 0739st

 · However, the 6 lunations indicated by Glyph-C has coefficients 1, 2, 3, 4, 5, 6, with the absence of a coefficient being “1”.
 For this reason it’s believed that the coefficient of Glyph-Y runs in a similar style: 1, 2, 3, 4, 5, 6, 7.

 o B. As Glyph-G6, (always) with a coefficient of “9”.
-Sim: I notice a different in the top 1/3 of the glyph when used in the Glyph-Y context vs. when used in the Glyph-G6 context:
+Sim: I notice a difference in the top 1/3 of the glyph when used in the Glyph-Y context vs. when used in the Glyph-G6 context:

 § In Glyph-Y, the top 1/3 is two arms and a head (or LEM).